 What are the chances of getting a job?

-Employers often struggle to find highly experienced staff.
-For this reason the job appears on Immigration New Zealand's immediate skill shortage list, which means the Government is actively encouraging skilled beekeepers from overseas to work in New Zealand.
+Apiarist (beekeeper) appears on Immigration New Zealand's regional skill shortage list.
+This means the Government is actively encouraging skilled beekeepers from overseas to work in New Zealand.

-Other beekeepers work for large companies that develop and sell honey products.
-These companies may employ dozens of beekeepers, and operate large factories.
+Some beekeepers work for large companies that develop and sell honey products.

 Progression and specialisations

 Beekeepers may progress to setting up their own hives and running their own business, or move into breeding bees, or sales and marketing roles for bee-related products.